sgr-0007/Stocks/Core/Stocks.API/README.md

 - `PUT /api/v1/comments/{id}` - Update an existing comment
 - `DELETE /api/v1/comments/{id}` - Delete a comment

+#### Account API

+- `POST /api/v1/account/register` - Register a new user
+- `POST /api/v1/account/login` - Authenticate a user and return a JWT token
 ## Azure Deployment

 The application is deployed to Azure using GitHub Actions: